AudiologyOnline Phone: 800-753-2160

 4. Cognitive-linguistic skills can be used to create AR goals and guide intervention.

-1. They are top-down auditory training tasks
+1. Top-down auditory training tasks

-2. They are not top-down auditory training tasks
+2. Bottom-up auditory training tasks

-3. They are internal auditory training tasks
+3. Internal auditory training tasks

-4. These are not auditory training tasks at all
+4. External auditory training tasks

 9. Which of the following could support the completion of auditory training tasks in order to strategically facilitate learning and improvement, as needed?